 Your Country Gravy should be thick and seasoned.
 To your liking!

 TIP: I have small whisks in my kitchen that are perfect for whisking gravy or mixing sauces in my glass measuring cups.
 They are a kitchen must!

-No matter what you choose to eat with your White Country Gravy, you will love it that much more when you have made it from scratch!
+No matter what you choose to eat with your Easy Country Gravy, you will love it that much more when you have made it from scratch!

 For another delicious comfort food meal, try my Breaded Pork Chops with Creamy Dill Sauce.
 (These would also be delicious with this White Country Gravy instead of the Dill Sauce).